ThamizharasanK/mlops/README.md

 # Churn Model MLOps Demo

-A simple demonstration of MLOps practices for a customer churn prediction model.
+simple demonstration of MLOps practices for a customer churn prediction model.

 ## What Does This Model Do?